UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     ![Flat Cables](flat_cables.png)

     Notice how the blue sides of the flat cable connectors are turned.
-Please also make extra sure, that the flat cable connectors are well connected and as fully pressed into the connectors as possible (red arrow) with the connector lock pressed in (purple arrows)
+Please also make extra sure, that the flat cable connectors are well connected and as fully pressed into the connectors as possible (red arrow) with the connector lock pressed in (purple arrows).

     ![Camera](cam_attach.jpg)